Travelling With E Cigarettes

 Check Your Airline’s Policy

-Whether you’re off on holiday or taking a business trip, always check your airline’s e cig policy before you travel with your vape gear.
+Whether you’re off on holiday or taking a business trip, always check your airline’s policy on travelling with e cigarettes before you leave home.
 You should also check out the specific vaping and e cigarette laws for the country you’re travelling to.
 You can find out more about vaping laws in different countries in our guide to vaping abroad.

 Checked or Carry-On?
 Packing Your Vape Gear For a Flight